Razat94/learnSEO/README.md

 - [x] If you haven't noticed already, I really like using Screaming Frog.
       Learn more about the data that's listed in the tabs [here](https://www.screamingfrog.co.uk/seo-spider/user-guide/tabs/).
 - [x] Use [this](https://serpsim.com/) tool if you want to see how your page might look on a SERP.
-- [x] If you search on google "source: <Your URL>", you should see various pages from your website on the SERP.
+- [x] If you search on google " source: 'Your URL' ", you should see various pages from your website on the SERP.
 - [x] Use [Google Analytics](https://analytics.google.com/analytics/web/)
       and [Google Tag Manager](https://support.google.com/tagmanager/answer/6103696?hl=en) to track and analyze data about clients' website traffic, audience and user interaction.
       You can then use this data for business marketing decisions.